 As it turns out, Node.js can be categorized into one of these.
 On the general level, though, as long as you keep in mind that the CPU is pretty much always keeping several balls in the air, you're all good.

 More work than there are resources

 Let's assume that there is more work to be done than there are resources for doing them.
 That there are multiple threads or sequences of operations to step through.
 With only one thread or operation sequence, there isn't much to discuss in terms of concurrency or parallelism.

 Concurrent operation means that two computations can both make progress and advance regardless of the other.
 If there are two threads, for example, then both make progress independently.
 The second computation doesn't need to wait for the first one to complete before it can be advanced.

-Parallel operation means that two computations are literally running simultaneously - at the same time.
-At one point in time both computations are advanced.
-There is no taking turns, they are advanced at the same time.
+Parallel operation means that two computations are literally running at the same time.
+At one point in time, both computations advance.
+There is no taking turns; they advance at the same time.
 Naturally this is not possible with single-core CPU, but multiple-core architecture is required instead.

-As long as the event handlers are small and frequently wait for yet more events themselves, all computations (for example fulfilling and serving a HTTP request) can be thought as advancing one small step at a time - concurrently.
+As long as the event handlers are small and frequently wait for yet more events themselves, all computations (for example fulfilling and serving a HTTP request) can advance one small step at a time - concurrently.
 This is beneficial in web applications where the majority of the time is spent waiting for I/O to complete.
-It allows single Node.js process to handle huge amounts of requests.
+It allows a single Node.js process to handle huge amounts of requests.